itayYaakov/FlightControllerAndroid/README.md

 ![alt text](https://github.com/yana-sidnich/pictures/blob/main/pic3.png)

 Our app has one main screen.
 At the top of the screen you can see the connection section.
 In order to connect to the simulator you will need to enter the IP of the mechine that is running the simulator, and the PORT number you chose for the simulator settings, make sure its the same port number !
-To complete the connection press on the connect button.
-You can disconnect from the simulator at any given momment by simply pressing the disconnect button.
+To complete the connection press on the **connect button**.
+You can disconnect from the simulator at any given momment by simply pressing the **disconnect button**.

 ## Flying The Plane